 1. Arrange the patient in a supported semi-reclining and comfortable position in a bed or suitable chair.
 Explain the procedure and agree a signal with the patient for them to confirm their willingness to proceed with a given step in the procedure or not to proceed.
+Obtain informed consent prior to proceeding to the next step.

 2. Bring the Base Station on a suitable trolley to the side of the patient nearest to the electrical connector on the catheter.
-Inspect the Base Station, cables and connectors for damage and if there is any present do not proceed with treatment and contact your Phagenesis representative.
+Inspect the Base Station, cables and connectors for damage (such as damage to tubing, exposed wires or broken connectors) and if there is any present do not proceed with treatment and contact your Phagenesis representative.